Risky sign-ins report in the Azure Active Directory portal

 The detected risk events are used to calculate:

 Risky sign-ins - A risky sign-in is an indicator for a sign-in attempt that might have been performed by someone who is not the legitimate owner of a user account.
-For more details, see Risky sign-ins.
+For more details, see How to configure the sign-in risk policy.

 Users flagged for risk - A risky user is an indicator for a user account that might have been compromised.
-For more details, see Users flagged for risk.
+For more details, see How to configure the user risk policy.

 In the Azure portal, you can find the security reports on the Azure Active Directory blade in the Security section.